FAQ: Quantcast Data

 What is Insight Labs?

-The Insights Lab allows you to review performance trends and analytics within the Quantcast Platform easily.
+The Insights Lab lets you easily review performance trends and analytics within the Quantcast Platform.
 These reports are available at both the ad set and the campaign level and are refreshed every Monday.

 Can the Report builder geo reporting, demographic reporting, and the site delivery list be pulled for a lifetime or only 30 days?